1. Home: Explore careers

 Day-to-day tasks

-• oversee the maintenance of a vessel's engines, weapon delivery systems, detection sensors and communications equipment
+• manage the maintenance of a vessel's engines, weapons systems and communications

-• manage the control and delivery of supplies and equipment
+• co-ordinate the delivery of supplies and equipment

 • provide medical care to staff and their families on ships, submarines and ashore